ingen-lab/Ruth/Attachments/ElfEars/ElfEars-Readme.txt

-ElfEars -  9 January 2018
+ElfEars - 10 January 2018
-CC-BY-NC by Fred K. Beckhusen
+CC-BY by Fred K. Beckhusen

 The ElfEars attachment should load and be attachable as two separate prims.